kedro-org/kedro/docs/source/02_get_started/02_install.md

 pip install kedro
 ```

->_Note:_ It is also possible to install Kedro using `conda`, as follows, but we recommend that you prefer to use `pip` at this point to eliminate any potential dependency issues:
+>_Note:_ It is also possible to install Kedro using `conda`, as follows, but we recommend using `pip` at this point to eliminate any potential dependency issues:
 >

 ```bash